A customer goes through a series of minor actions before executing a significant conversion goal. Examples of micro-conversions are

 - “Open loops”: just by asking a series of questions you encourage your clients to go all the way to the end to see the result.

 - The Barnum effect.
 Customers tend to perceive the blurriest of all descriptions as correct and relevant to their persona.
 It can potentially solve the problem customers defined for themselves.

 These three aspects motivate visitors to interact with business one way or another and engage communication.
-Passing a quiz test makes people take responsibility for their answers and can greatly increase the sale.
-The Barnum effect perfectly describes that phenomenon, when people value various ratings, systems and other data that describes their personality.
+Passing a quiz test makes people take responsibility for their answers and can significantly increase the sale.
+The Barnum effect perfectly describes that phenomenon, when people value different ratings, systems, and other data that defines their personality.
 That’s why psychological quiz tests and horoscopes are so popular.